dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

    |  capabilities,       |
    |  restrictions        |
    +----------------------+

-      Figure 1: Relationship of Entitlement Inventory Model to Other Inventory Models
 ~~~
 {: #fig-ModelRelationship title="Relationship of Entitlement Inventory Model to Other Inventory Models" }